Note: I used natural light so the pictures may not appear to have similar brightness or color.

 Looking back now, I am so glad I have enough knowledge to prevent that nightmare from happening again.
 And thanking heavens for the beauty brands who have such kind hearts and are now offering us more than five shades in the counter.

-I bought the shade G3 Golden Vanilla but I won’t stick it to it for so long because I believe the shade is twice lighter than it would suit me best.
+I bought the shade G3 Golden Vanila but I won’t stick it to it for so long because I believe the shade twice lighter than it would suit me best.
 This shade is just a tiny bit darker for me.

 I would like to start with the bottle.
 I seriously love the packaging.
-Some of the foundations I find, especially drugstores, have plastic bottles which make it unappealing and cheaper than it already is.
+Some of the foundations I find ,especially drugstores, have plastic bottles which makes it unappealing and cheaper than it already is.
 L’oreal’s rectangular bottle is beautiful and expensive-looking.
 I like that this foundation comes with a pump but I am completely frustrated that the bottle is difficult to pop open which would be a problem later on when it’s on its emptiest.
 Hopefully, it would bear with me.

 What I love about it is that it is super blendable and breathable.
 It glides on your skin so smoothly because I used to have a foundation, a liquid one, that is a bit sticky and you can feel that it’s on your skin but this one is far from it.
 I have tried using both brush and beauty blender on it, and it worked very well.

 In terms of coverage, it’s on the medium level for my skin.
-I don’t have a perfectly smooth skin.
-I have few red spots and marks from pimples and open pores, and having a good coverage in a foundation is a huge, huge plus for me.
+I don’t have a perfect smooth skin.
+I have few red spots and marks from pimples, and open pores, and having a good coverage in a foundation is a huge, huge plus for me.

 I put the foundation twice on my face and you can still see the marks of dry pimples.
 But despite that, my face looks smoother.
-If you have a good concealer with you and powder, the marks and spots would be less visible.
+If you have a good concealer with you (which I still don’t have) and powder, I believe the marks and spots would be less visible.

-I’m usually indoors with cold temperature but my face still got too oily especially my T-zone.
-I had to blot it every four hours which really sucked.
-Now that I have different skincare products for oily skin, I noticed that I only need to blot my face ONCE.
+Also, I use this product on a daily basis and I’m usually indoors with cold temperature, and before I switched skincare products, my face still got too oily especially my T-zone even though I packed powder on it.
+I had to blot it every four hours which really sucked but now that I have different skincare products for oily skin, I noticed that all throughout the day in the office (9 whole hours), I only need to blot my face ONCE.

 My final thoughts?
 This foundation is worth the buck.
 It has a dewy finish on the face which would be perfect for those who have DRY AND NORMAL SKIN.

-I hope I helped you guys a lot and would love to hear from you!
+I hope I helped you a guys a lot and would love to hear from you!